A Dog's Will

-A sequel is confirmed for 2024 and features the return of Matheus Nachtergaele and Selton Mello in the roles of João Grilo and Chicó, respectively.
+A sequel, O Auto da Compadecida 2, was released in Brazil on 25 December 2024, with Nachtergaele and Mello reprising their roles.

 Plot

-João Grilo (Matheus Nachtergaele) and Chicó (Selton Mello) are two poor men living in an arid, desert-like region of North-East Brazil in the 1930s.
+João Grilo and Chicó are two poor men living in an arid, desert-like region of Northeast Brazil in the 1930s.
 João is constantly hungry and malnourished, relying on his charm and silver tongue to fool the townsfolk for his own gain.
-Chicó is a handsome but cowardly man who tells outlandish stories about his past.
+Chicó is a handsome but cowardly man who tells outlandish, yet likely untruthful stories about his past.

 Upon arriving in Taperoá, the two look for work from the town's baker.
 The baker's wife, Dora, dotes on her dog, who is fed luxurious food.
 When João and Chicó steal the dog's food, it accidentally eats theirs and quickly falls ill.
 Desperate for help, Dora begs the duo to have the priest to bless her dog.
 João first attempts to convince the priest to bless the dog by saying it is owned by Major Antônio Morais, a wealthy landowner in the area, and later has the priest perform funeral rites for the dog by saying it left the church money in its will.
 The Bishop, initially infuriated at the priest for this, walks back immediately once he learns he is able to take some of the money.

 Dora seduces Chicó and attempts to sleep with him before being visited by her other suitor, the town bully Vicentão, and then her husband.
 João takes a job assisting Major Antônio Morais and his daughter Rosinha, who is in town seeking a blessing from the priest.
 Vicentão and Corporal Setenta are smitten with Rosinha, but she immediately falls in love with Chicó.
 Morais wants to marry off Rosinha to a rich man and promises a dowry of a piggy bank filled with coins as left by her grandmother.
 João devises a plan to pit Vicentão and Corporal Setenta against each other which leaves Chicó the last suitor standing.
 Dressed up as a wealthy and educated man, Chicó asks for Rosinha's hand in marriage from Morais but Chicó talks him into paying 200 crowns to the priest for church renovations.
 Morais decides to pay for the renovations on Chicó's behalf, but he requests the “skin off his back” in the case that Chicó should fail to pay him back.